 Ok before the Whole30 police get all up in my grill, I realize this is a SWYPO meal (if you don’t know that acronym, Google.
 It would make me blush to type it out).
 I totally 110% understand that this isn’t in the purest of whole30 intentions.
 I do, I get it.
 So if you are all like, “I’m going to kill this Whole30 thing” then GO YOU and find another whole30 recipe here!
-But if you’re like me, and this isn’t your first whole30, OR you’ve completed your challenge and want to keep going with this whole ‘healthy eating that’s changed your life’ thing, maybe this is right up your ally.
+But if you’ve completed your challenge and want to keep going with this whole ‘healthy eating that’s changed your life’ thing, maybe this is right up your ally.

 I totally embraced that you “you do you” thing when I scarfed down this grain-free, dairy-free, nut-free pizza.
 I felt kind of like I was playing hookie in 10th grade orchestra.
 Like, “oooh I shouldn’t be doing this but pshhh what’s the harm in this one little time?”
 It was the most heart-pounding excitement I’ve had in months.